HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 difficult or impossible to restyle and customize.

 ### Unexpectedly, the holy grail

+For me, the upside of working with Tailwind is somehow more than the sum of its technical advantages.
+At a visceral level it just _feels_ comfortable, feels like the right tool for the job, in a way that nothing else ever did.
+Whoever said that you couldn't really _get_ Tailwind until you actually used it was right.

 I'm as surprised as anyone to find myself here: While Tailwind maybe wasn't the sort of solution I thought I was looking for, it's definitely the solution I needed.
 It checks all my boxes, and then